IWonderTheFirst/kioskfoodavailability/README.md

 ## How it works
 The code uses the following libraries: *PYQT5, Pandas, SYS, and Matploblib*.
 The graph was calculated using the data from the transaction, and is the "average".

+**If you want to view screenshots, please click on the png files above!
+I don't know how to upload images in README files**

 Thank you for viewing this repo!!!